-- Children: children aged between 3 and 9 years get a 50% discount off the normal fare.
+- Children: All children under 12 get a 50% discount.
 No children under 3 years are allowed to participate in a shared (group tour).
 There is no age limit for private boat tours

 - Private boat tours are completely adjustable to your wishes and desires (duration, starting time, pickup location, places and attractions you want to visit).
 Send us an inquiry via our contact form and we will make you a tailored offer that meets all your needs

 Spend the time on board with your family and visit the must-see attraction - Blue Cave.
 All children under the age of 12 get a 50% discount.
 Send us a request through the inquiry form, and we will send you a discounted offer for the selected date, according to the availability of the tour.Back to other Special Deals